NadeemNicoR/TeamProjects/docs/_posts/2019-06-25-ISEE-2019-Beta-Prototype.md

 ## White Box Testing

-White Box Testing is a software testing method in which testers evaluate the methods of each class of the software application knowing the internal code structure.

 For this approach we tested methods from 5 classes of our application and the details are shown below:

 **Test Case - 01**